-Figure 6.1b shows payoffs A in an immediately and fully revealing equilibrium in a game with initial prior $\pi = \frac{1}{2}$.
+Figure 2(b) shows payoffs A in an immediately and fully revealing equilibrium in a game with initial prior $\pi = \frac{1}{2}$.
 Suppose that in the first period, each type of player F reveals herself to player U by choosing one of two different actions.
-The continuation payoffs are equal to A_1 if player F reveals herself to be the normal type and A_2 otherwise.
-The continuation payoffs A_i to the sets from Figure 6.1a, hence, they can be supported by continuation equilibrium strategies.
+The continuation payoffs are equal to A_1 if player F reveals herself to be the normal type and are equal to A_2 otherwise.
+The continuation payoffs A_i to the sets from Figure 2(a), hence, they can be supported by continuation equilibrium strategies.
 Because the payoffs of the normal type are equal in both cases, she is indifferent between revealing herself truthfully and mimicking the strong type.
 (A more careful analysis shows that the continuation payoffs of the strong type are equal to 1 - 3x in both cases.)
-Thus, the expected payoff $A = \pi A_1 + (1 - \pi) A_2$ can be supported in an equilibrium.
+Thus, the expected payoff $A = \pi A_1 + (1 - \pi)A_2$ can be supported in an equilibrium.

-The cross-hatched polygon on Figure 6.1b is equal to the set of all payoffs obtained by immediate full revelation, followed by a play of non-revealing equilibrium, $F_1^B(\pi) = \mathcal{BAF}0(\pi)$ for $\pi = \frac{1}{2}$.
-Due to the characterization by Shalev [1994], it is equal to the set of all equilibrium payoffs in the repeated game without discounting.
-Moreover, it is also equal to the set of belief-free equilibria of Hörner and Lovo [2009].
+The cross-hatched polygon on Figure 2(b) is equal to the set of all payoffs obtained by immediate full revelation, followed by a play of nonrevealing equilibrium, $F_1^B(\pi) = \mathcal{BAF}0(\pi)$ for $\pi = \frac{1}{2}$.
+Due to the characterization by Shalev (1994), it is equal to the set of all equilibrium payoffs in the repeated game without discounting.
+Moreover, it is also equal to the set of belief-free equilibria of Hörner and Lovo (2009).

-Next, we consider 1-revealing equilibrium payoffs which cannot be obtained in immediately and fully revealing equilibria, and hence do not belong to the belief-free or no-discounting payoff sets.
-Consider a profile in which both players play action T for some number of periods and then continue with a profile with payoffs in a set from Figure 6.1b.
-The set of payoffs in such profiles is equal to the convex hull of payoffs from Figure 6.1b and point (-2, -2).
-Its subset that consists only of individually rational payoffs is equal to $F_2^A\left(\frac{1}{2}\right) = \mathcal{A}F_1^B\left(\frac{1}{2}\right)$ and it is shown as the cross-hatched area on Figure 6.1c.
+Next, we consider 1-revealing equilibrium payoffs that cannot be obtained in immediately and fully revealing equilibria, and hence do not belong to the belief-free or no-discounting payoff sets.
+Consider a profile in which both players play action T for some number of periods and then continue with a profile with payoffs in a set from Figure 2(b).
+The set of payoffs in such profiles is equal to the convex hull of payoffs from Figure 2(b) and point (-2, -2).
+Its subset that consists only of individually rational payoffs is equal to $F_2^A(\frac{1}{2}) = \mathcal{A}F_1^B(\frac{1}{2})$ and it is shown as the cross-hatched area on Figure 2(c).

-Figure 6.1d shows the set of equilibrium payoffs obtained in a class of 2-revealing equilibria of the game with initial prior $\pi = \frac{3}{4}$.
-In these equilibria, first, players play action profile (T, T) for number of periods.
-Next, there is one period of partial information revelation: the normal type randomizes with equal probability between W and T and the strong type plays action T. If action W is observed, the play moves to a continuation equilibrium in the game with prior $\pi = 1$; otherwise, the game moves to one of the equilibria with payoffs in Figure 6.1c.
+Figure 2(d) shows the set of equilibrium payoffs obtained in a class of 2-revealing equilibria of the game with initial prior $\pi = \frac{3}{4}$.
+In these equilibria, first, players play action profile (T, T) for a number of periods.
+Next, there is one period of partial information revelation: the normal type randomizes between W and T, and the strong type plays action T. If action W is observed, the play moves to a continuation equilibrium in the game with prior $\pi = 1$; otherwise, the game moves to one of the equilibria with payoffs in Figure 2(c).